top of page

 • The construction of two dwellings on a lot; and

-This change is huge for duplex developers, homeowners, and investors — making smaller-scale projects cheaper, faster, and much more predictable.
+This change is huge for duplex developers, homeowners, and investors.
+It makes smaller-scale projects cheaper, faster, and much more predictable.

 What is VicSmart?